-With the winter weather and colder temperatures drawing in for the next few months maybe it’s time to take your exercise indoors, into a nice warm environment and get some winter activity in, in the pool.
+With the autumn weather and colder temperatures drawing in for the next few months maybe it’s time to take your exercise indoors, into a nice warm environment and get some autumn activity in, in the pool.

 What we often forget is that as well as being great fun and a wonderful way to stay active over the darker colder days, swimming is also great exercise with benefits including weight loss, cardiovascular conditioning and mood boosting.
 Better still – it’s an activity that the whole family can enjoy because there are no restrictions on ages or abilities.

 Here are our top six reasons to give swimming a go: